robotology/yarp/src/carriers/zfp_portmonitor/README.md

 zfp_portmonitor plugin
 ======================================================================
 Portmonitor plugin for compression and decompression of depth images using zfp library.
-Working on my machine, to include in yarp!

 Usage:
 -----